25 September 2016

-Photos of the tail walking team, Commando, Russ and myself, were taken for prosterity.
-The boys had bright orange t-shirts with Motivator written on the front instead of the pace time the other pacers had.
-As Commando had only decided to take part at the last minute there were only two of these so I had a bright green Winchester Half Marathon shirt instead.
+Photos of the tail walking team, including Commando and I, were taken for posterity.
+Commando had a bright orange t-shirt with Motivator written on the front instead of the pace time the other pacers had and I had a bright green Winchester Half Marathon shirt.
 Whatever happened there was no chance of anyone missing us in the crowd.

 Tea, coffee and biscuits were laid on for us at the end of the room.
 We took full advantage and spent our pre race time looking out of the windows over the crowds below.
 One very tall chap stood out amongst the gathering runners, spectators and ambulance crews.
 It took a while to realise he wasn’t a giant but a stilt walker.

 Another pacer, who works in Winchester, pointed out that the top windows on St John’s House opposite were actually not windows at all but were painted on.
 I don’t think I’d have noticed if he hadn’t told me.
 Apparently, in the late eighteenth century, the roof was raised by seven feet and an assembly room created.
 Concerts, balls and dinners were held there but, for some reason, the new part of the building wasn’t given windows.
 Instead, a row of pretend windows were painted on.
 They’re very realistic but I’m wondering if the room behind them is a little on the dark side?